 Getting started with t-shirts:

 The first step is to come up with a few t-shirt designs.
 Regardless of what platform you’ll be using, you’ll need the designs to make money.
 Conceptualize a few t-shirts and either create the design yourself or hire a designer to do it for you.

 Get Started with Passive Income Today

-After reading through this list, pick a few that look like a good fit for you.
-The sooner you get started with passive income the sooner you’ll be making money, and you’ll have more to re-invest.
-There is definitely some low-hanging fruit on this list that is easy to get, even if you don’t have money to invest.
+After reading through this list of passive income ideas, pick a few that look like a good fit for you.
+The sooner you set up your passive income streams the sooner you’ll be making money, and you’ll have more to re-invest.
+There’s definitely some low-hanging fruit on this list that is easy to get, even if you don’t have money to invest.

 Be sure that you don’t ignore these opportunities as they’re key to reaching financial freedom.